wellenvogel/avnav-mapproxy-plugin/Readme.md

    * Always use "webmercator" as grid for the cache
    * use the [mbtiles](https://mapproxy.org/docs/nightly/configuration.html#format) format for the cache and use the name of the layer as filename
    * for the [sources](https://mapproxy.org/docs/nightly/sources.html) you need to find the necessary configuration from their description<br>
-     Just check the provided [avnav_user.yaml](avnav_user.yaml) for examples.
+     Just check the provided [examples](./sources).
    * for tile sources wie have 2 grids: osm_grid_xyz with y=0 in the north and osm_grid_tms with y=0 in the south

-If you are going to add a new source you have to make the following changes in the configuration:
+If you are going to add a new source the UI will already pre-fill a couple of values.
+You mainly have to set the source parameters.
    * add a new layer
      ```yaml
      mytest: